AeriaVelocity/gh-get/README.md

 Makes cloning from a GitHub repo literally as easy as 1, 2, 3.
 Basically a wrapper for `git clone`.

+> This was originally a C++ program that I manually converted to C.

 ### Usage
 ```
 gh-get https|ssh username repo